Last Updated on June 2, 2024 by Dave Schoenbeck

-It’s quite easy to blend in with the crowd, decide to do what everyone else is doing, and jump on a train that already has a conductor.
+It’s pretty easy to blend in with the crowd, decide to do what everyone else is doing, and jump on a train that already has a conductor.
 The same is true in business.

 It’s a natural reaction to want to do it all.
-When building a business, owners are willing to do whatever it takes to get off the ground and running.
-To attain clients, entrepreneurs may attempt to cater to all, even going as far as to offer services they are not confident fulfills their brand and vision.
+When building a business, owners will do whatever it takes to get off and run.
+To attain clients, entrepreneurs may attempt to cater to all, even offering services they are not confident will fulfill their brand and vision.

 Finding Your Business Niche